1st Edition

 Biography

-Piotr Puchalski is Assistant Professor at the University of the National Education Commission in Kraków, Poland.
+Piotr Puchalski is Associate Professor at the University of the National Education Commission in Kraków, Poland.
 His academic interests include Polish, French, British, and American diplomacy, as well as Western colonialism, totalitarian regimes, and modern ideologies.

 Winner of the Second Prize in the History Contest for the best foreign-language publication promoting Poland’s history, sponsored by Poland’s Ministry of Foreign Affairs